Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/linux/redhat.md

 !!! important
-    The entry point filename and the app variable name are important for the proper configuration of the _uWSGI_ Web application server.
+    The entry point filename and the app variable name are important for the proper configuration of the *uWSGI* web application server.
 Please, keep them as is or adapt the configuration.

 ## uWSGI application server